-We craft concepts and visuals that can resonate with people, evoking emotions and memories.
+We craft concepts and visuals that resonate with people, evoking emotions and memories.

-And we keep challenging our clients to build stories, because only stories can carry information and impress people to such an extent that they pass them on.
+We keep challenging our clients to build stories, because only stories can carry information and impress people so that they pass them on.

 This is what we have been doing for the last 3 years.

 Our big topics in 2015:

 TECH – ENVIRONMENT

 We have learnt it is not easy to present the European idea, that it is not easy to show it and that we certainly do not succeed every time to make it something tangible.